+Mode

-Mode This must be one of:
+This must be one of:

-A. Disabled - Anti-Virus is switched off.

-B. Audit - Scanning is active but logging is the only action.

-C. Protect - Anti-Virus is active.
-Suspect files are dropped and logged.

-allowed, with the event being logged.
+- i.
+Disabled Anti-Virus is switched off. - ii.
+Audit Scanning is active but logging is the only action. - iii.
+Protect Anti-Virus is active.
+Suspect files are dropped and logged. - Fail mode behavior If a virus scan fails for any reason then the transfer can be dropped or allowed, with the event being logged.
 If this option is set to Allow then a condition such as the virus database not being available or the current license not being valid will not cause files to be dropped.
 Instead, they will be allowed through and a log message will be generated to indicate a failure has occurred.